 Revenue from shelter operations is recognized at the time the goods and services have been provided and collection is reasonably assured.
+Revenue from the operating lease is recognized as income over the lease term on a straight-line basis.

 Bequests